Meeting the complex needs of patients with advanced illness

 and their families to provide the best care possible

 The Palliative Care Program offers consultation for patients with advanced illness and their families.
 Palliative care consultations can be provided in the office, the home, the hospital, or the skilled nursing facility.
-The Palliative care team at Atrius Health includes physicians, advanced practice clinicians, a chaplain, and a licensed social worker.
+The Palliative care team at Atrius Health includes physicians, advanced practice clinicians, a chaplain, and an RN.
 We collaborate with the patient's primary clinicians to meet the complex needs of patients and families and to provide the best possible care.

 What is Palliative Care?